MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing.md

 <!-- PrintDriverIsolationExecutionPolicy-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting determines whether the print spooler will execute print drivers in an isolated or separate process.
-When print drivers are loaded in an isolated process (or isolated processes), a print driver failure will not cause the print spooler service to fail.
+When print drivers are loaded in an isolated process (or isolated processes), a print driver failure won't cause the print spooler service to fail.

-- If you enable or do not configure this policy setting, the print spooler will execute print drivers in an isolated process by default.
+- If you enable or don't configure this policy setting, the print spooler will execute print drivers in an isolated process by default.

 - If you disable this policy setting, the print spooler will execute print drivers in the print spooler process.

 Note:

 -Other system or driver policy settings may alter the process in which a print driver is executed.
 -This policy setting applies only to print drivers loaded by the print spooler.
-Print drivers loaded by applications are not affected.
+Print drivers loaded by applications aren't affected.
 -This policy setting takes effect without restarting the print spooler service.
 <!-- PrintDriverIsolationExecutionPolicy-Description-End -->